InterNations/ExceptionBundle/README.md

 # ExceptionBundle[![Build Status](https://travis-ci.org/InterNations/ExceptionBundle.png?branch=master)](https://travis-ci.org/InterNations/ExceptionBundle)
 ## Clean exception handling for your Symfony 2 bundles

-The InterNationsExceptionBundle helps you managing your bundles exceptions:
+The `ExceptionBundle` helps you managing your bundles exceptions:

  - Generate exception subclasses from command line including a marker interface
  - Rewrite all global throw statements in your bundle with bundle specific exceptions